-- Classification images (Cls) analysis were produced at each time point (300 hz sampling frequency) by scores as weights.
-Pixel tests from the Stat4Cl11 toolbox revealed significant pixels associated with EEG signals at PO8 electrode (p < .05, two-tailed; $Z{crit} = 5.27$). - Three regions of interests (ROIs) were identified, based on their critical role in face recognition: the left eye, the right eye, and the mouth12.
+- Classification images (CIs) analysis were produced at each time point (300Hz sampling frequency) by calculating a weighted sum of the bubbles mask, using the trial-by-trial EEG amplitude transformed into zscores as weights.
+Pixel tests from the Stat4Cl toolbox revealed significant pixels associated with EEG signals at PO8 electrode (p< .05, two-tailed; $Z{crit}$ = 5.27). - Three regions of interests (ROIs) were identified, based on their critical role in face recognition: the left eye, the right eye, and the mouth $^{12}$ .
 The maximum value of each ROI was extracted at each timepoint.